ChrisH2727/Milestone-1/readme.md

 ### 7.0 Update and Maintenance

+To clone the project use the following command line in your working directory:

+       gh repo clone ChrisH2727/Milestone-1

 The HTML code associated with each of the web pages is identically structure, with a header, footer, a section containing a central banner and one or more other sections that have different content depending on the information that it is intended to impart.

 ![Code Snip](Testimages/Codesnip.jpg){width=80%}